Why choose real-time ESC discharge monitoring?

 The solution - reliable, real-time water quality monitoring and control technology

-The solution that will ensure that water entering aquatic ecosystems from development sites does not harm aquatic life or damages our infrastructure is an intelligent, real-time ESC discharge monitoring and control solution, provided by an independent third-party independent from the water treatment supplier.
+The solution that will ensure that water entering aquatic ecosystems from development sites does not harm aquatic life or damages our infrastructure is an intelligent, real-time ESC discharge monitoring and control solution, provided by a third-party, independent from the water treatment supplier and environmental monitor.

 Why independent performance verification matters?